Youth and Future

 After setting up the Homework Club, Warm Hut UK has been able to provide young people from a refugee background with individual and intensive support with their school homework and general educational experience.
 The club runs from 3:30pm to 6pm Monday through to Thursday each week during school term and from 10am to 2pm on Saturdays.

 Our dedicated team support young people with English, increasing numeracy and literacy skills and their general educational experience.
 Young people are provided with practical means and opportunities to succeed in their studies that will enable them to integrate into the schooling system.
-Children are able to learn in a less formal set up and are also able to explore their more creative sides.
+Children can learn in a less formal set up and are also able to explore their more creative sides.

 Our activities include: